-Your web server control panel and domain administration control panel might be separate.
-But, we need to connect your domain and web hosting account.
+Your web server control panel and domain administration control panel might be different.
+But, to make your website live, we need to connect your domain and web hosting account.

 To change your Nameserver, you need to login to your BigRock Domain Control Panel.
 If you have a bunch of domains registered with BigRock; then you have to find your domain name first.

 These Nameserver values could change based on the hosting package you have chosen.
-Or based on the cPanel account got allocated by our server to you.
+Or based on the DirectAdmin account got allocated by our server to you.

 Please wait until every test servers use the same Name Server value.

 Once the Nameserver changes propagated entirely, you can change your website files.